 According to studies by the American Association of Orthodontists, untreated malocclusions can result in a variety of problems:

 - Crowded teeth are more difficult to properly brush and floss, which may contribute to tooth decay, gum disease or both

 - Protruding teeth are more susceptible to accidental chipping

 - Crossbites can result in unfavorable growth and uneven tooth wear

 - Open bites can result in tongue-thrusting habits and speech impediments

-To learn more and to schedule an appointment with Dr. William K. Farrar, Jr., our orthodontist, contact West Cobb Orthodontics at 678-401-4321 today!
+To learn more and schedule an appointment with Dr. Brenna Christensen , our orthodontist in Kennesaw, Georgia, please contact West Cobb Orthodontics at 678-401-4321 today!